e-tweedy/mnist_digits/README.md

 mnist_model_weights.pth - the PyTorch model weights saved from the notebook run

 app.py - a Python file which implements a Gradio sketchpad app to let us experiment with this trained model

+This app is implemented and hosted here: https://huggingface.co/spaces/etweedy/digits